-The priorities are also complementary to the Fisheries Research and Development Corporation (FRDC) research priority setting process, and their Research and Development Plan 2020-2025 (FRDC 2020).
-FRDC Research priority setting is guided by stakeholder involved Research Advisory Committees.
-Fishery stakeholders such as commercial or recreational fishers often have good knowledge on their region or fishery of interest, but may not be aware of the broader importance of related issues also relevant to them.
-It is hoped that this list of priorities will greatly assist stakeholders on Research Advisory Committees to understand whether the research needs of their fishery or sector may be of broader national interest.
-The complementary nature of this work and that of FRDC is also emphasised through many of our research themes that directly align with the planned outcomes from the R&D plan.
-For example, questions from the theme 'Resource Management and Stewardship' align with 'Outcome 5: Community trust, respect and value' (FRDC 2020).
+The priorities are also complementary to the Fisheries Research and Development Corporation (FRDC) rese priority setting process, and their Research and Developing Plan 2020-2025 (FRDC 2020).
+FRDC Research prior setting is guided by stakeholder involved Resea viso Committees.
+Fishery stakeholders such as nm recreational fishers often have good krevled on meir region or fishery of interest, but may t be awa of the broader importance of related issue levant to them.
+It is hoped that this list of provides we reatly assist y Committees to understand stakeholders on Research Advi whether the research needs o hishery or sector may be The presentary nature of of broader national inte FR is a emphasised through this work and that many of our resear that directly align with the planned outcomes the R&D plan.
+For example, questions from the then. 'resource management and stewardship' align with 'Outcome 5: Community trust, respect and value' (FRDC 2020).
 The inclusion of resource user and stakeholders in future horizon scanning work could further tighten the linkages between these two approaches.

 We attempted to reach as broad an audience as possible as part of this work, but we recognise that the survey reach was restricted to the dissemination of survey hosts, participants and to lists of committees, which is a limitation of the work.
 We foresee that future horizon scans may be able to access a broader network and reach members of other groups of stakeholders of whom we are currently unaware.
-While this will be an important next step, we are the first to undertake such an exercise in Australia and feel that we have provided a useful framework on which to build.
+While this will be an important next step, we are the first to undertake such an exercise and feel that we have provided a useful framework on which to build.